Scille/parsec-cloud/docs/rfcs/1000-shamir-based-recovery.md

 ]
 ```

-### **Future evolution 2**: Specify the Shamir recovery configuration template
+### **Future evolution 2**: Specify a Shamir recovery setup template

-Shamir recovery allows plenty of different configuration (single recipient, different
+Shamir recovery allows plenty of different configurations (single recipient, different
 weight per recipient etc.), but we want to be able to set some limits here using the
 organization config system.

-There is two approach for this:
+There are two approaches for this:

-1) User very specific configuration template
+1) Use a very specific configuration template
 2) Use limit-based rules

 Approach 2) is the simplest, for instance we could limit have something like: